GaneshBalaji-04/RustLogger/README.md

 ```
 cargo run
 ```
-### Logging Keystrokes:
+### Logging Keystrokes:<br/>
-- The keylogger server will store captured keystrokes in keystrokes.txt.
+The keylogger server will store captured keystrokes in keystrokes.txt.

-### Contributions
+### Contributions<br/>
-- Feel free to fork this repository and contribute!
+Feel free to fork this repository and contribute!